Are you getting the most out of your BACtrack? Here are 7 ways to maximize the value of your breathalyzer.

 Regular use greatly improves BACtrack Breathalyzer performance.
 If your BACtrack has not been used in the last 3 weeks or more, clean the sensor by performing a test, even if you don't intend on using it.

 6. Get your BACtrack calibrated regularly.
 Over time, all alcohol testers need to be calibrated to maintain accuracy, even police units.
-For the Professional Grade BACtracks, such as the S80, Element and BACtrack Mobile, we recommend that you send them in for calibration about once a year.
-Non-professional grade breathalyzers, such as the BACtrack S35, and BACtrack Go, all have Advanced MicroCheck® Sensors, for which we recommend calibration about once every six to eight months.
+For the Professional Grade BACtracks, such as the S80, Trace, and BACtrack Mobile, we recommend that you send them in for calibration about once a year.
+Non-professional grade breathalyzers, such as the BACtrack Go, all have Advanced MicroCheck® Sensors, for which we recommend calibration about once every eight months.
 More information on Breathalyzer Calibration.

 7. Keep your BACtrack App up to date.
 If you are using a BACtrack Smartphone Breathalyzer, be sure to check in for app updates regularly.
 We are constantly refining and improving the app to work best for you, adding new features, making improvements, and adding new functionality for new smartphones.
 If you experience any kind of hiccups with the app or smartphone breathalyzer connectivity, this should be the first place to begin troubleshooting.